-The Associate in Science Transfer (AS-T) degree is designed to prepare students entrance into a Bachelor of Science (B.S.) program in Computer Engineering or Electrical Engineering.
-This AS-T degree is a Major Related Program detailing university requirements in the sciences, mathematics, computer science, communications and engineering so students will be ready for junior standing.
-Students will be required to take additional courses after transfer to fulfill general university requirements.
-Computer and Electrical Engineering is also an excellent major for graduate studies in Computer Science, Engineering, Law, Business and Education.
+The Associate in Science Transfer (AS-T) Track 2, Major Related Program is designed to prepare students entrance into a Bachelor of Science (B.S.) program in Bioengineering or Chemical Engineering.
+The MRP details the required foundation courses for students to be prepared for junior standing at baccalaureate institutions.
+Students will be required to take additional general education courses after transfer.
+Engineering is also an excellent major for graduate studies in Environmental Sciences, Law, Medicine, Business and Education.

 Where can I go for help?